-Peyronie’s Disease Chattanooga, TN
+Peyronie’s Disease Treatment

-Correct Damage Caused by PD
+Correct Damage Caused by Peyronie’s Disease

-Peyronie’s Disease (PD) is a disorder of abnormal wound healing that results after the tissue of the penis has been damaged.
-Most men experience a hard nodule or lump on the penis followed by penile curvature, narrowing and sometimes erectile dysfunction.
-PD occurs in close to 10% of all men and is not usually discussed openly by men and the healthcare community due to its sensitive nature.
+Peyronie’s Disease (PD) is a disorder of abnormal wound healing that results from the tissue of the penis has been damaged.
+Most men experience a hard nodule or lump on the penis followed by penile curvature, narrowing, and sometimes erectile dysfunction.
+Peyronie’s Disease occurs in close to 10% of all men and is not usually discussed openly by men and the healthcare community due to its sensitive nature.
 This is a non-cancerous disorder but the disease can have a profound impact on intimacy with your partner and your psychological well-being.
 Depression can develop, and relationships can be ruined.
 There is hope.
-If you are one of the many men who suffer with PD, there are multiple treatment options available to treat the penile abnormality, penile length loss and ED that may occur.
-Dr.Shridharani has advanced urological training in the diagnosis and management of Peyronie’s Disease, sexual dysfunction and ED.
-His Men’s Health clinic offers a comfortable, discrete setting where your concerns can be addressed according to you schedule.
+If you are one of the many men who suffer from Peyronie’s Disease, there are multiple treatment options available to treat the penile abnormality, penile length loss, and ED that may occur.
+Dr.Shridharani has advanced urological training in the diagnosis and management of Peyronie’s Disease, sexual dysfunction, and ED.
+His Men’s Health clinic in Chattanooga, TN offers a comfortable, discrete setting where your concerns can be addressed according to your schedule.

 - Hormonal/Low Testosterone